 - 75-ohm impedance - suitable for analog and digital audio signals

 - The split is approximately 8 inches from the dual RCA end.
 Make sure this is enough to reach both inputs.

 You just need to connect the single connector to the subwoofer pre-out of your AV receiver.
 And plug the two extensions into each subwoofer input.
 Then just set up your AV receiver as normal.

 The main thing to consider is how far away – and how far apart – the subs are.
 The cable must reach both, so it’s easier if they are relatively close.

 If this might be a problem, an alternative is to buy a shorter Y-adapter like this one:

 - Suitable for digital audio or subwoofer connections.

 - You'll need to buy extra RCA cables for each connection.

 Then you can just connect two longer, separate RCA cables to each sub.

+This is called daisy-chaining.
+Where the signal passes through one device and onto another.
 This allows you to simplify the cabling in your room and add an extra subwoofer to a single AV receiver output.